-It was important to me to follow-up with the objective of providing more helpful information.
-Many of you expressed the desire to share the information you’ve discovered about your family’s enslaved people and to understand more about their lives.
-I’ll expand upon those two topics in this post, and I’m going to include a ton of hotlinks for further exploration.
+Many of you expressed the desire to share the information you’ve discovered about your family’s enslaved people.
+Others want to understand more about their lives.
+I’ll expand upon those two topics in this post, and I’m going to include many links for further exploration.

-I have written previously about how African-Americans can track slaveholders in family tree software (I use Rootsmagic) and it dawned on me to also recommend it to slaveholder descendants.
-You can create a fact, for example called “Enslaved People” and that information can now be tracked and printed in your reports.
-You can add notes from the 1870/1880 census or other documents, if you find African-Americans that may be potential matches.
+I have written previously about how African-Americans can track slaveholders in family tree software.
+Slaveholder descendants can make use of this.
+You can create a fact, for example called “Enslaved People.”
+That information can now be tracked and printed in your narrative reports.

 Next, I want to provide an overview of some general concepts of slave research that you may find helpful.